 The church was declared a national treasure by President Marcos in order to preserve its state.
-It is now included in UNESCO’s World Heritage List
+Paoay is now included in UNESCO’s World Heritage List

-The Spanish friar-builders who constructed this church relied on their memories of European baroque architecture which resulted in its unique Filipino design.
+The Spanish friar-builders who constructed this church relied on their memories of European baroque architecture which resulted in its unique Filipino design of Paoay.

 They used leather straps that were mixed with the mortar.
 The stucco is said to have been made from a mixture of sand and lime along with sugarcane juice, which was then boiled with mango leaves, leather and rice straw for two nights.

-While there make sure your visit market which is great for fresh and cheap produce.
+While there make sure your visit the Paoay market which is great for fresh and cheap produce.
 Aside from the usual local crops, you can also find various kinds of seaweeds like popoklo, papalunan, guraman, ararusit, and kulot.
-However get there early as vendors usually go home before lunch
+However get there early as vendors usually go home before lunch.

-If you are hungry go and try the HERENCIA-DE-PAOAY right in front of San Agustin Church.
+If you are hungry go and try the HERENCIA-DE-PAOAY right in front of San Agustin Church in Paoay.
 Literally meaning “heritage,” Herencia is a restaurant which has remained faithful to classical Ilocano cuisine that includes authentic and delicious servings of pinakbet and bagnet.

 Also on the menu are various entrees from classical Spanish, Italian, and Indian cuisine like the Beef Salpicado, Chicken Lemon Grass and their exellent pasta collection.

 The Arabbiata, which is spaghetti with stewed tomatoes, herbs and olive oil is delectable.
 Try some “fusion’ cuisine, with the Mango chicken with cheese curry sauce.